MudroadWhite/pm-neo4j-helper/README.md

 ## Pros

-- Allows you separate your queries into several files and still generate solid relation graph.
+- Allows you separate your queries into several files and still generate robust relation graph.
-- Already existed nodes and relations will be checked for uniqueness.
+- Already existed nodes and relations can be checked for uniqueness.

 ## Restrictions